franco-ruggeri/codecompanion-lualine.nvim/README.md

 ## 🙏 Acknowledgements

-This plugin is based on the [example in the official documentation](https://codecompanion.olimorris.dev/usage/ui.html#lualine-nvim-integration).
+This plugin is based on the [example from the official documentation](https://codecompanion.olimorris.dev/usage/ui.html#lualine-nvim-integration).